Cape Horn | Ultimate Travel Company

 Feeding up to two-hundred guests plus crew is a military operation, but you can tell Australis have been doing this for almost thirty years as everything was incredibly efficient.
 The head chef on board was Peruvian (if you have tried Peruvian food before, you know this is a good sign) and had come up with a fantastic menu, full of variety and plenty of it.
 From typical South American food like ceviche and empanadas, to the famous Patagonian Lamb and pastas, the food was hearty and delicious.
 Meals were accompanied with delicious red and white wines and our waiter (you’re designated a waiter at your table) made sure we never went thirsty!

 Breakfast and lunch were both buffet and dinner was a la carte, with options chosen at lunch.
-In line with Australis’ super-efficient and organised approach, guests are assigned a table at the start of the cruise and that is where they will sit for all meals.
+In line with Australis’ super-efficient and organized approach, guests are assigned a table at the start of the cruise and that is where they will sit for all meals.
 It’s done by nationality and fortunately the couple we were sat with didn’t ask to be transferred to another table, so we must have been okay company.

 Tierra del Fuego